Most people think of

 Because if you lose, you lose the road.

-This piñata is much manna, only contains oranges and sugar cane.”
+piñata is much manna, only contains oranges and sugar cane.”

 "No quiero níquel ni quiero plata: